ml4ai/tomcat/docs/developer/prebuilt_world_loading.md

 ## Final Notes

-I intentionally left file_gen_skeleton as a very basic XML with no real mission elements.
+I intentionally left `file_gen_skeleton` as a very basic XML with no real mission elements.
 It is meant to serve as a foundation to build missions without needing to change or delete much.
-When you’ve finished going through this documentation, you may add as much as you want to the file_gen_skeleton.xml to implement your mission.
+When you’ve finished going through this documentation, you may add as much as you want to `file_gen_skeleton` to implement your mission.
 There is no need to follow the tutorial's XML modification restrictions at that time.

 Note however, it is better to set trivial paramaters through in-game commands while playing the world so that the XML can be more streamlined in its implementation of the mission itself.
 The goal of this endeavour is to move the trivial tasks of building and setting daytime etc. away from the XML.